Blake Emory

 Emory works in large-scale public art alongside his studio practice.
 His monumental Babe Ruth sculpture, unveiled in St. Petersburg, Florida, reimagines an icon of American legacy through a modern, expressive lens, bringing the same optical intensity that defines his paintings into three-dimensional public space.

-Emory has completed numerous large-scale murals across Tampa Bay and throughout New Mexico, including extensive mural work in Albuquerque, Santa Fe, and Grants, frequently blending the wall itself with sculptural elements that extend beyond the surface into three dimensions.
-In August 2023, he and fellow Marcolina's artist Guillo Pérez 3 covered Cage Brewing in St. Petersburg with a giant octopus mural, its tentacles physically reaching beyond the building's walls into the sky.
+Emory has completed numerous large-scale murals across Tampa Bay and throughout New Mexico, including extensive work in Albuquerque, Santa Fe, and Grants, frequently blending the wall itself with sculptural elements that extend beyond the surface into three dimensions.
+In August 2023, he and Guillo Pérez 3 covered Cage Brewing in St. Petersburg with a giant octopus mural, its tentacles physically reaching beyond the building's walls into the sky.
 Creative Loafing Tampa Bay named it among Tampa Bay's must-see murals.

 Born